Welcome to our article on how to starch a shirt at home.

 Starching your shirts makes it easier to iron them.
 After your shirt is starched, it will help keep dirt and other airborne residue stuck to it, allowing you to get a few more wears out of it before it needs to be washed.

-- Remove it from the hanger once damp and iron it at this time.
+Remove it from the hanger once damp and iron your dress shirt at this time.
 This will make the shirt crisp and wrinkle-free.

 - You should have enough water in the bowl or sink so that the shirt can move freely.
 Not enough water can result in a stiff shirt.